AlexJReid/blog/content/posts/tinyblok/index.md

 The most satisfying bit: run `make build flash`, and it's running.
 From then on every time the board sees power it's on Wi-Fi, talking to the broker, and publishing conditioned data in a couple of seconds.

+What's next?
+Understanding failure modes and considering `request/reply` inbox pattern i.e. `nats req`.
+Ask the device a question directly through NATS or monoblok.
+Maybe this fits scenarios where you don't need a stream, or it is so rarely seen you miss it.
+Another obvious use is turning `pumps` off/on for remote debugging, forcing OTA updates, etc.

 Code is at [github.com/lexvicacom/tinyblok](https://github.com/lexvicacom/tinyblok); expect more than a few rough edges.
 You'll need [espressif/esp-idf](https://github.com/espressif/esp-idf) installing first.
 It's a chunky download but is really nice.

 If you've thoughts, [give me a shout](mailto:alex@lexvica.com) or find me on [X](https://x.com/AlexJReid) or [LinkedIn](https://www.linkedin.com/in/alexjreid/).